-Obviously space might be an issue so when you’re thinking about the contents of a first aid kit, you might want to think about your home first aid kit and in particular, your first aid kit essentials as these are the items you will most likely want to take with you.
+Obviously, space might be an issue so when you’re thinking about the contents of a first aid kit, think about your first aid kit essentials in your home first aid kit.
 Start making a travel first aid kit list.

 Travel first aid kit checklist

 - Plasters of varying sizes.